$125 off any CGM Plan. Use code FALL125

 A closeup of someone in an orange t shirt holding a bag of Brami Lupini Beans

-Brami’s packets of lupini beans aren’t bars per se, but they are just as portable, easy, and nutritious.
-Lupini beans are legumes that are common in Italian, Middle Eastern, and Mediterranean cuisine.
+Brami's packets of lupini beans aren't bars per se, but they are just as portable, easy, and nutritious.
+Lupini beans are legumes common in Italian, Middle Eastern, and Mediterranean cuisine.

 They are highly nutritious and full of protein and fiber.
-Brami’s versions are pickled, vegan, and don’t contain gluten.
-They come in flavors like garlic and rosemary, chili and lime, and sea salt and vinegar.
+Brami's versions are pickled, vegan, and don't contain gluten.
+They come in flavors like garlic, rosemary, chili, lime, sea salt and vinegar.

 6) PaleoValley Superfood Bars

-These superfood bars from PaleoValley are nutrient-dense, are gluten-free, grain-free, soy-free, and added sugar free!
-They contain 9 grams of protein per bar, which is derived from 100 percent grass-fed bone broth protein.
-Each bar contains nutritious superfoods such as spirulina, turmeric, ginger, and himalayan pink salt.
+These superfood bars from PaleoValley are nutrient-dense, gluten-free, grain-free, soy-free, and added sugar-free!
+They contain 9 grams of protein per bar derived from 100 percent grass-fed bone broth protein.
+Each bar contains nutritious superfoods such as spirulina, turmeric, ginger, and Himalayan pink salt.

-These bars come in five different flavors: red velvet, lemon merinue, dark chocolate chip, apple cinnamon, and pupkin spice.
+These bars come in five different flavors: red velvet, lemon meringue, dark chocolate chip, apple cinnamon, and pumpkin spice.

 7) Sahale Bean and Nut Snack Mix

-Sahale Snacks bean and nut snack mix is gluten-free, vegan, kosher, and contains no artificial preservatives, colors, or flavors.
+Sahale Snacks' bean and nut snack mix is gluten-free, vegan, and kosher, and contains no artificial preservatives, colors, or flavors.
 One pack has three grams of fiber, and is a little lower than ideal in protein (with just six grams) but still makes a healthy snack!

 8) Mountain America Jerky